ZIPING-LIU-CORPORATION/react-adobe-embed/README.md

 ## FAQS
+### Uh so there's no types provided when importing this library in my typescript project
+ - This has been fixed with the latest major version update to version 12.0.0.
+The package.json had been updated to correctly point to where type definitions exist.

 ### Is there more explanation available?
 The readme is pretty barebones and barely makes sense to me..
   - No doubt, the package and component is now pretty complicated in terms of the amount of code and directories and features it provides, which can definitely make it difficult to understand the basic usage or even the purpose of the package.
 The readme is intended to be concise such that it allows for a quick understanding of the most important aspects of the package.
 As of now a more detailed wiki page is being worked and will be provided as an additional resource that provides detailed explainations and guidance on the code and package.